 - Now take your feet as away from your head as possible.
 Now the pressure point will be near your shoulders.

 - During this posture, you should breathe normally.
 When the toes are about to touch the ground, then you should move your chin towards your neck.

 Initially, this posture should be practiced only for 5 to 10 seconds.
 However, you should increase your stamina slowly, to increase this time to one minute.
-Once you are in a position to remain in this posture for one minutes, then you can go upto 4 to 5 minutes, taking care that the increase in the time is incremental and is not more than one minute per week.
+Once you are in a position to remain in this posture for one minute, then you can go up to 4 to 5 minutes, taking care that the increase in the time is incremental and is not more than one minute per week.

 Benefits of HalaAsana

-Practice of this Yoga posture is very beneficial to women.
-Frequent miscarriages, missed abortions and other ailments of the reproductive system, which are caused due to instability of the uterus, are removed by practive of this Yoga posture, along with Uddyan Bandha.
+The practice of Halasana Yoga posture is very beneficial to women.
+Frequent miscarriages missed abortions, and other ailments of the reproductive system, which are caused due to instability of the uterus, are removed by the practice of this Yoga posture, along with Uddyan Bandha.

 During this posture, one should meditate on Vishudhi Chakra (Laryngeal Plexus) or Manipoorak Chakra Navel Plexus) situated in the navel region.